9-9-9-9/Bit-Heroes-bot/README.release.md

 - __Can not__ use for Steam version which does not have Window size 800x520 option
 - __Not sure__ about Android emulators (like Nox, Blue Stacks,..) because not tested

-*It is recommended to play game using mini client (read bellow)*
+*It is recommended to play game using mini client

 ### Contains the following functions:
-1. Fishing: auto fishing
+1. Detect and click **ReRun** button while in Dungeons and Raid
-2. Re-Run: detect and click ReRun button while in Dungeons and Raid
+2. Auto fishing
 3. Launch game in mini client using Google Chrome

 Also supports pushing messages to Telegram for notification purpose

 ### Minimum requirement:
-- Java 8
+- Java 8 (not tested on version 9 and above but probably it works)
 - Google Chrome installed (if you wish to use the mini client)

 ### Configure: